JiaminHan/NLP_incentived_review/README.md

 # Incentivized review identification on sephora.com
-My 4th project in Metis.
-A pipline to predict whether or not an review on sephora.com is incentivized.
+A pipline to predict whether or not an review on sephora.com is incentivized by using NLP and clustering.

 Take a look at `Incentivized review prediction.pdf` to overview the project.

 ## Repo structure